tartley/missile-commander/README.md

   * smoke trail
   * erode base verts?
   * base turret droops?

-* BUG: mouse capture reportedly doesn't work in i3
-* BUG: mouse capture doesn't work in web
-* BUG: fullscreen doesn't work in web, needs to be in response to user event

 * BangSky should fluctuate in size.
 Maybe it is rendered as three different circles, and our computed collision 'size' is the max of them?
 At the very